Search

 Preparing for a Wildlife and Birdwatching Photography Tour

-Jeep safari inside Chitwan National Park
+Jeep Safari Inside Chitwan National Park

 A jeep safari inside Chitwan National Park is a truly unforgettable experience.
 As you travel through the park’s dense forest and grasslands, various animals and birds make an appearance.
-You might see famous one-horned rhinoceros, colorful kingfishers, and soaring eagles.
+You might see a famous one-horned rhinoceros, colorful kingfishers, and soaring eagles.
 You may also encounter deer, wild boars, and even the Bengal tiger if you are lucky enough.

 Gear Recommendations for Wildlife and Birdwatching Photography